Blog – Posted on Sunday, Jun 17

 17. Florida by Lauren Groff

-With stories spanning towns and even centuries, the main character throughout these eleven stories is none other than the sultry mistress of the Sunshine State: Florida.
+With stories spanning towns and even centuries, Florida features a that is none other than that sultry mistress, the Sunshine State.
 Swamps, hurricanes, snakes, gators, unyielding heat, and permanent swarms of bugs intertwine with the lives of unsuspecting humans in tales of survival, motherhood, and abandonment with a vivid sense of place that is both ingenious and relevant.

 Standout Story: “Above and Below”

 18. Fragile Things: Short Fictions and Wonders by Neil Gaiman

 Published in 2006, this collection includes over 30 short stories, poems, and novellas full of Gaiman’s magical and imaginative creations.
 It won the Locus Award in 2007 for Best Collection and several of the individual stories have also won the Locus and Hugo Awards.

 19. Kiss Kiss by Roald Dahl